Fabian Edwards: Bellator MMA

 Edwards was scheduled to face Marian Dimitrov at Bellator 275 on 25 February 2022.
 However, the bout was scrapped a week before for unknown reason.
 Edwards was rebooked against Lyoto Machida at Bellator London.

 Edwards faced former UFC Light Heavyweight Champion Lyoto Machida on 13 May 2022 at Bellator 281.
 He won the fight via knockout in the first round, catching Machida with an elbow after breaking from a clinch.

 Edwards faced Charlie Ward on 29 October 2022 at Bellator 287.
 He won the bout via unanimous decision.

 Edwards faced Gegard Mousasi in a Bellator Middleweight title eliminator fight on 12 May 2023, at Bellator 296.
 He won the fight via unanimous decision.

 Edwards faced Johnny Eblen for the Bellator Middleweight Championship on 23 September 2023, at Bellator 299.
 He lost the fight via knockout in the third round.

 Edwards faced Aaron Jeffery on 22 March 2024, at Bellator Champions Series 1.
 In a bout filled with lots of clinching against the fence, Edwards came out with a unanimous decision victory.

 Edwards was scheduled to rematch Johnny Eblen for the Bellator Middleweight Championship on 14 September 2024, at Bellator Champions Series 5.
-On September 3, the bout was rescheduled for a later date with no reason given.
+On 3 September the bout was rescheduled for a later date with no reason given.
 The bout was rebooked to take place on 19 October 2024 at PFL Super Fights: Battle of the Giants.
 Edwards lost the fight by unanimous decision.

 Professional Fighters League

-On February 25, 2025, the promotion officially revealed that Edwards joined the 2025 PFL Middleweight Tournament.
+On 25 February 2025 the promotion officially revealed that Edwards joined the 2025 PFL Middleweight Tournament.

-In the quarterfinal, Edwards faced Impa Kasanganay on April 18, 2025, at PFL 3.
+In the quarterfinal, Edwards faced Impa Kasanganay on 18 April 2025 at PFL 3.
 Initially Edwards withdrew from the tournament for unknown reasons and was briefly been replaced by Jordan Newman.
 Subsequently, it was announced that Edwards was pushed back in his original spot.
 He won the fight via technical knockout in round two.

-In the semifinals, Edwards faced Josh Silveira at PFL 7 on June 27, 2025.
+In the semifinals, Edwards faced Josh Silveira at PFL 7 on 27 June 2025.
 He won the fight via unanimous decision.

-Edwards faced Dalton Rosta in the final at PFL 10 on August 21, 2025.
+Edwards faced Dalton Rosta in the final at PFL 10 on 21 August 2025.
 He won the fight via head kick knockout in the third round.

+Edwards faced Costello van Steenis in a rematch for the PFL Middleweight Championship on 20 March 2026, at PFL Champions Series 6.
+He lost the bout via knockout in the third round.